 the Minister is to give that governing council written notice, detailing how, in the Minister’s opinion, it has failed or is failing and requiring it to remedy the failure within the time specified in the notice.

-[Section 55 amended by No. 44 of 2008 s.
+[Section 55 amended: No. 44 of 2008 s.
 35.]

 56. Order assuming functions or appointing administrator